hackerb9/Tandy-Terminfo/README.md

 ## Questions

+* Why not use TERM=vt52

+  While Model T escape codes are very similar to the VT52 — and even more similar to the H19 — Tandy portables are missing important functionality.
+In particular, full screen programs will send the **Reverse Index** escape code ('\eI') to try to scroll the text down on the page.
+TELCOM interprets that as "Send Answerback".

 * Is it possible to read the Function keys?

+  It does not appear so.

 * Eight bit codes show up as graphics characters, but they are not in Latin-1 order.
 Is there something that can be done about that?
 It'd